tasmota/docs/docs/FAQ.md

 - 5<sup>th</sup> restart: reset module to Sonoff Basic (1)

 ### Relay clicks and LED flashes at 1 second intervals
 This indicates that your device did not get flashed properly.
-In this case it will toggle all it's pins at 1 sec intervals.
+In this case it will toggle all its pins at 1 sec intervals.
 A flash erase and a new flash is required.

 ### Status LED blinking
 Your device status LED blinks repeatedly when Wi-Fi and/or MQTT is not connected.
 If you're not using MQTT and did not configure it the status LED will still keep blinking.